nodejs/nan/README.md

 <a name="news"></a>
 ## News & Updates

-### May-2013: Major changes for V8 3.25 / Node 0.11.13
+### May-2014: Major changes for V8 3.25 / Node 0.11.13

 Node 0.11.11 and 0.11.12 were both broken releases for native add-ons, you simply can't properly compile against either of them for different reasons.
 But we now have a 0.11.13 release that jumps a couple of versions of V8 ahead and includes some more, major (traumatic) API changes.

 Because we are now nearing Node 0.12 and estimate that the version of V8 we are using in Node 0.11.13 will be close to the API we get for 0.12, we have taken the opportunity to not only *fix* NAN for 0.11.13 but make some major changes to improve the NAN API.

-We have **removed support for Node 0.11 versions prior to 0.11.13**, (although our tests are still passing for 0.11.10).
+We have **removed support for Node 0.11 versions prior to 0.11.13**.
 As usual, our tests are run against (and pass) the last 5 versions of Node 0.8 and Node 0.10.
 We also include Node 0.11.13 obviously.

 The major change is something that [Benjamin Byholm](kkoopa) has put many hours in to.
 We now have a fantastic new `NanNew<T>(args)` interface for creating new `Local`s, this replaces `NanNewLocal()` and much more.
 If you look in [./nan.h](nan.h) you'll see a large number of overloaded versions of this method.
 In general you should be able to `NanNew<Type>(arguments)` for any type you want to make a `Local` from.
 This includes `Persistent` types, so we now have a `Local<T> NanNew(const Persistent<T> arg)` to replace `NanPersistentToLocal()`.